Man Nicknamed ‘Sovereign’ Hacked Appalachian Trail Hiker to Death Weeks After Release From Jail: Feds

 “I'm very appreciative that they acted as quick as they did, and apprehended him as quickly as they did, and that no one else was hurt,” Roseberry said.

-The Appalachian Trail runs from Georgia to Maine, passing through 14 states, and an estimated 2 million people hike at least part of it each year.
+The Appalachian Trail runs from Georgia to Maine, and an estimated 2 million people hike at least part of it each year.
+At the moment, many thru-hikers—who try to go from end to end in one trip—would have been passing through the area where the murder took place.

+”Everybody is sad and sick to their stomach,” King said.
+“But the message is that this is rare and an aberration.
+The trail is still a refuge, and you can’t guard against every evil in the world.”